seniorfoua/Kaggle-Housing-Price/README.md

 # Kaggle-Housing-Price
-In this project I will be predicting housing prices as a part of the kaggle competition
+In this project I will be predicting housing prices as a part of a kaggle competition